splunk/public-o11y-docs/metrics-and-metadata/histograms.rst

 Understanding histograms
 =======================================================

 A histogram represents the distribution of observations.
 Histograms require numerical, continuous values.
 Examples of continuous values include time, size, or temperature.
-The following chart is an example of a histogram for response times, in milliseconds:
+The following chart is a visual representation of a histogram for response times, in milliseconds:

 .. image:: /_images/understand/histogram.png
       :width: 60%